collocations.org

 He tried to ignore the heat building up in the confined space.

-She slumped to the ground, near to heat exhaustion.
+She slumped to the ground suffering from heat exhaustion.

 the heat from the fire